GNS-Science/nzshm-documentation/docs/cloud/aws_services.md

 ## API Gateway

 API gateway provides the interface between HTTP(S) web requests and the serverless lambda functions for NSHM web APIs.
 It is configured via the [**serverless**](../cloud/serverless_framework.md) configuration file for each service i.e. not manually.
-But in the AWS console eone can see the accompanying dashboard, configuration and also the API keys associated with each service e.g. [the dashboard of the Kororaa APIGW service](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis/8wq8w9xika/dashboard?api=8wq8w9xika&region=ap-southeast-2).
+But in the AWS console one can see the accompanying dashboard, configuration and also the API keys associated with each service e.g. [the dashboard of the Kororaa APIGW service](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis/8wq8w9xika/dashboard?api=8wq8w9xika&region=ap-southeast-2).

 ## CloudWatch